 apiVersion: v1 kind: Pod metadata: name: tomcat spec: containers: - name: tomcat image: tomcat restartPolicy: OnFailure #

-- Never: indicates to never restart the pod.
+- Never: never restarts the pod.

-Configure the liveness probe and readiness probe
+Configure liveness probes and readiness probes

 apiVersion: v1 kind: Pod metadata: name: tomcat spec: containers: - name: tomcat image: tomcat livenessProbe: httpGet: path: /index.jsp port: 8080 initialDelaySeconds: 3 periodSeconds: 3 readinessProbe: httpGet: path: /index.jsp port: 8080

-Set one process to run in each container
+Run only one process in each container